sunman91/Visual-Guitar-Ukulele-Chord-Recognition-using-MediaPipe/README.md

 A Computer Vision project for Visual Recognition of chords from hand poses for Guitar and Ukulele using MediaPipe.

 ## Description 🎼
 This project uses the extracted hand landmarks from images using MediaPipe to recognise chord shapes.
--Does not take into account fret position i.e. All bar chords will be considered F

 Extrapolation of https://github.com/akshaybahadur21/Guitar-Learner.
 - Trained with more difficult and more ambiguous guitar chord shapes